-Trump brings 'Make America Great Again' rally to West Virginia
+Trump brings ‘Make America Great Again’ rally to West Virginia

 The federal appeals court judge denies the allegations.
 But as Fox News has reported, the FBI’s fast-track inquiry has begun in earnest, with the bureau seeking the cooperation of the judge’s second accuser, Deborah Ramirez.

-Evangelical leaders in contact with the White House have quietly launched an influence campaign designed to rally 1.5 million evangelical voters behind Kavanaugh across five key states: West Virginia, Missouri, Indiana, Florida and North Dakota.
+Evangelical leaders in contact with the White House quietly have launched an influence campaign designed to rally 1.5 million evangelical voters behind Kavanaugh across five key states: West Virginia, Missouri, Indiana, Florida and North Dakota.

 The Associated Press contributed to this report.